- Accidental Creative

 - Use the minimum possible emphasis.
 Don’t make something bold, large and red, if simply making it bold will do.

-- Limit the variation in size of elements.
+- Limit the variation in the size of elements.

 - Limit the variation in the shape of the elements.